Cotubanamá National Park: Geography

 Cotubanamá National Park is described as having a 791.9 km2 trapezoidal shape, which occupies 109.55 km2 of La Romana Province and 305.06 km2 of the province of La Altagracia, uniting both sections of La Romana-Bayahibe and Boca de Yuma in the San Rafael del Yuma district.

-The Park also includes the Islands of Isla Saona, which lays across the Catuano Strait on its southern coast with an area of 110 km2, and Isla Catalinita (Little Catalina) with only a total area of 22 ha, located 3.5 km north of Saona Island.
+The Park also includes the Islands of Isla Saona, which lie across the Catuano Strait on its southern coast with an area of 110 km2, and Isla Catalinita (Little Catalina) with only a total area of 22 ha, located 3.5 km north of Saona Island.

 Altogether, the National Park is one of the most protected reserves within the Caribbean Archipelago, made up of beaches, cliffs, humid and dry subtropical forest, 80% of which is seated upon a limestone and coral subsoil where underwater currents flow and connect with coastal waters, where thick mangrove vegetation creates a natural Aerial Root barrier.

 Its flora consists of numerous plant and tree species, including Guayiga (Zamia), Bayahonda (Cambron), Caoba (mahogany), Beach Grape (Coccoloba uvifera), coconut palm, and Grigri (Bucida buceras) among many other species of cacti, shrubs, and over 500 distinct species of flowers.